 - a line manager or manager with the appropriate skills

 - another manager or tax specialist within a team

 - a tax specialist from another team, or

-- a Customer Relationship Manager (CRM).
-The CRM may be the same grade or a lower grade than the tax specialist / caseworker.
+- a Customer Compliance Manager (CCM).
+The CCM may be the same grade or a lower grade than the tax specialist or caseworker.

-In all cases when the papers are returned with the settlement authorised, you should
+In all cases when the settlement has been authorised, you should:

 - complete the Class 6 Contract Settlement Stencil

 - follow the SAFE accounting procedures, see COG915105

 - obtain the SAFE charge reference for inclusion in the letter of acceptance